Updated November 2022

 - Tapestry needles

 I don’t know about you, but a crocheter can never have enough tapestry needles.
 Whenever I need to weave in a pesky end, I can never seem to find my needles!
-My favourite are the Clover Chibi bent tips needles, found here.
+My favorite are the Clover Chibi bent tips needles.